hausdorff/davidbalbert.github.com/_posts/2013-12-16-scaling-stream-processing-at-ms.md

 * Build the system in isolation and pray it's what people need.
 * Or, onboard clients *while you're developing the system*.

-The first carries a much higher risk of failure, some of which can be mitigated by really keeping a handle on the number of black boxes in the system.
+The first of these options carries a much higher risk of failure, some of which can be mitigated by really keeping a handle on the number of black boxes in the system.

 A good example of system simplicity is [Storm](https://github.com/nathanmarz/storm), which really does not have a lot of black boxes.
 The messaging system is a black box, but the network topology, system configuration, *etc*., is all completely and simply customizable.

 A bad example of system simplicity is Hadoop, which is a nightmare to configure, maintain, and develop on.

-The second of these options is harder and usually slower, but also usually more stable.
+The second of these options is more taxing for the core team, and usually slower, but also usually more stable.
 Its main advantage is that you can make sure your system really works for your clients.
 Ultimately, it also means you can usually have more black boxes (*e.g.* query optimizers, load balancers, *etc*.), because the risk you are misappreciating how the system will be used is dramatically decreased.

-It's worth noting that this risk of failure is hard to understate.
+It's worth noting that this risk of failure in the face of a steep scaling curve is hard to understate.
 The project I'm currently on at Microsoft is the successor to *two* other systems that failed to accomplish roughly the same task.
 This curve simply proved too difficult, and considering the engineering talent around here, this should be a good indicator of how hard either of these options is to do.

 ## Strong distinction between testing and developments modes is crucial.

 The impact of a system is probably best measured in terms of time it saves aggregated across all the developers who interact with it.

 If your developers routinely spend hours re-running broken things at scale because there are not good tools to help approximate runtime behavior, you are throwing a good chunk of your potential impact in the trash.
-Further, it will help your core team iterate against client requests, *i.e.*, it will make it easier to diagnose and fix your system to gracefully handle problems encountered downstream.

-Developing tools that make your system usable is a mission-critical task, not only because it makes other people want to use your tool, but also because it will help you to develop your tool faster.
+Developing tools that make your system usable is a mission-critical task, not only because it makes other people want to use your tool, but also because it will help you to develop your tool faster, since it will make it easier to diagnose and fix your system to gracefully handle problems encountered downstream.

-Generally this process falls into two parts:
+Generally there are two parts to developing this distinction:

 1. establishing good expectations for which types of issues you want to catch in test mode, and
 2. designing test mode specifically to confront those issues.